phpbb/phpbb/tests/RUNNING_TESTS.md

 on PHP 5.3 you will also need to supply the URL to a webserver of your own in the 'tests/test_config.php' file.
 This is as simple as defining the '$phpbb_functional_url', which contains the URL for the directory containing the board.
 Make sure you include the trailing slash.
-Testing makes use of a seperate database defined in this config file and before running the tests each time this database is deleted.
 Note that without extensive changes to the test framework, you cannot use a board outside of the repository on which to run tests.

     $phpbb_functional_url = 'http://localhost/phpBB3/';